Emilianopp/SkillQuery/README.md

 Backend is built on Flask,MongoDB as well as a fine tuned BERT model that was tweaked for classification of job descriptions.

-For access to the backend api as well as the data processing pipeline feel free to contact me at [epenaloz@uwo.ca](epenaloz@uwo.ca)
+Access to backend repository please take a look at [https://github.com/Emilianopp/skillQuery-backend](https://github.com/Emilianopp/skillQuery-backend)